 Connect the information in text to life experiences, text, and world.

 Connect and compare information across selections.

-Listen to and read text to make connections and respond to significant works of children’s literature from a variety of cultures and time periods.
+Listen to and read a text to make connections and respond to significant works of children’s literature from a variety of cultures and time periods.

 Demonstrate listening comprehension of more complex literary text through discussion

 Identify and describe the plot, setting, and character(s) in the story.

 With guidance, make reasonable judgments about what to include in written compositions.

 Group related ideas to maintain a consistent focus.

 Develop an idea with an introductory sentence, supporting sentence(s), and a concluding sentence.

 Spell correctly words which are used frequently but do not fit common spelling patterns.